All Episodes

 Whatever you wish to discuss, I don't care about it.

-I will act like I do, because I am a great guy.
+I will act like I do because I am a great guy.

-Telephone number 800-282-2882 and the email address rush at EIB net.com working on three hours sleep last night, uh, ladies and gentlemen.
+Telephone number 800-282-2882 and the email address, rush at EIBNet.com.

 But I, ladies and gentlemen, haven't said a word about it publicly because I have not had a chance to do so.

-And uh I was uh I was at home on uh on Thursday night, uh uh getting ready to leave for my super secret or Wednesday night uh when the bridge collapse happened, uh, Wednesday night I was getting ready to leave for my super secret meeting at Faraway Place.
+And I was at home on Thursday night getting ready to leave for my super secret, or Wednesday night, when the bridge collapse happened.

-And uh I did not have the television on, and I got a flash email.
+And I did not have the television on.

 And like everybody, I was stunned.

-But then well, you know what I did?
+But then, well, you know what I did?

 I went to Kook Democrat websites.

-And what is really behind all this, that's where you have to go.
+That's where you have to go.

 I don't care.

-There was a there was these posts uh were just incredible.
+These posts were just incredible.

 We spend billions in Iraq while we fall apart at home.